Lansdowne Oil & Gas plc (LOGP.L) (LON:LOGP) Shares Gap Up to $1.43

-Lansdowne Oil & Gas plc (LOGP.L) (LON:LOGP) last issued its quarterly earnings results on Wednesday, September 30th.
-The company reported GBX (0.03) ($0.00) earnings per share (EPS) for the quarter.
+Lansdowne Oil & Gas plc (LOGP.L) (LON:LOGP) last issued its quarterly earnings data on Wednesday, September 30th.
+The company reported GBX (0.03) ($0.00) earnings per share for the quarter.

 Lansdowne Oil & Gas plc (LOGP.L) Company Profile (LON:LOGP)